hapytex/css-selectors/README.md

 is often useful, since javascript itself has no syntax for css selectors, and often strings are used to represent these.

-## `Binary` instances

-The css-elements are all a member of the `Binary` typeclass, that converts the css selector to a compact binary format.
-This is *not* standard format.
-This is more to write a css-selector to a binary format and back.

 ## `Arbitrary` css selectors

 One can generate arbitrary CSS selectors (and their subcomponents).
 It is however not advisable to use this for anything other than for validation purposes (like with `QuickCheck`).

+## `Binary` and `Hashable` instances

+The css-elements are all members of the `Binary` and `Hashable` typeclasses, The `Binary` typeclass converts the css selector to a compact binary format.
+This is *not* standard format.
+This is more to write a css-selector to a binary format and back.

+css-elements are an instance of `Hashable` as well, for example to use as keys in a `HashMap`.

 ## `css-selectors` is not *safe* Haskell